Could you be a Shared Lives carer?

 - current carers reflect the local community so we can often match specific cultural or religious needs

 - All carers must have the physical space in their home and some experience or knowledge of caring or supporting people

 - Carers must be happy to share their family life with the people they will support and be willing to be flexible in meeting the needs or wishes of them

 What the Shared Lives Service offers to carers

-- full advice and guidelines in helping carers with their self-employed status and associated insurance and tax requirements a weekly allowance with tax relief for approved Shared Lives Carers
+- A weekly allowance with tax relief for approved Shared Lives Carers

 What the people needing a service can expect